Who provides communications for the WSER?

 What equipment do I need?

 For duty at the Net Control Station in Auburn, as a HAM operator, you don’t need anything since all equipment is provided.
 It does help to have a VHF or UHF handheld.
-Most (but not all) of the checkpoints have handheld access to one or more of the networks.
-For these, a dual-band handheld, preferably with an auxilliary battery and possibly an antenna with a bit less loss than a rubber duck is a minimum … a mobile is better.
+Most (but not all) of the checkpoints have handheld access to one or more of the repeater networks.
+For these, a dual-band handheld, preferably with an auxiliary battery and an external antenna with a bit more gain is a minimum … a mobile radio is better (higher transmit power).
 Some checkpoints will require higher power mobile or portable equipment.
 Again, dual-band capability is a real plus, but not completely mandatory.
+We will assist in ensuring you have the proper equipment to be effective.

 Can members of my family and/or friends help out as communicators?